LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-2.md

 1. Login to AWS pre-production acccount via the [Hackney SSO][hackney_sso].
 1. Set up your new job in Glue Studio.
     * Go to [AWS Glue Studio][aws_glue_studio] and open the Template job, called "stg job_template".
-    * Familiarise yourself with the steps (reading, transforming and writing data) and note the differences compared to the Notebook template.
-    * Clone the job (from Actions) and rename it with your name and remove stg from the prefix, for example "jane doe template".
+    * Clone the job (from Actions) and rename it with your name and remove "stg" from the prefix, for example "jane doe template".
+    * Open the job and familiarise yourself with the steps (reading, transforming and writing data) and note the differences compared to the Notebook template.

     ![Cloning a glue job](./images/cloning_jobs.png)
 1. Write your job.

-    Paste your code from the notebook into the template.
-(Cells can be merged in Jupyter by holding shift and selecting the cells, then hitting shift+M).
+    * Paste your code from the notebook into the template, ignoring the first cell (Cells can be merged in Jupyter by holding `Shift` and selecting the cells, then pressing `Shift+M` on your keyboard).

-    For the variables defined at the top of the notebook, you will use the ‘Job details’ tab instead of writing them in the script.
+    * For the variables defined in the first cell of your notebook, you will use the `Job details` tab instead of writing them in the script.
-    The Job parameters panel can be found under Advanced properties.
+    You should define them in the **Job parameters** panel which can be found under `Advanced properties`.
+      You should also update the S3 path in the **Script path** field to `s3://dataplatform-stg-glue-scripts/custom/`.

     ![job parameters](./images/job_parameters.png)
 1. Run your job.
 1. Review the run result logs.
-See the [monitoring section][monitoring_jobs] of the using glue studio guide for an explanation on how to do this.
+See the [monitoring section][monitoring_jobs] of the using Glue Studio guide for an explanation on how to do this.
-1. Check the data wrote correctly into [S3][s3].
+1. Once your job status has changed from `Running` to `Succeeded` you should check the data wrote correctly into [S3][s3].
-To do this, follow the same steps in the [last section of module 1][module_1_step_6].
+To do this, follow the same steps in the [last section of Module 1][module_1_step_6].
 1. [Crawl][glue_crawlers] the results.
 (Using the crawler named “sandbox-refined-zone”).
 1. Check the data in [Athena][athena_query_editor] - ([playbook][querying_with_athena]).
-1. Remove the temporary resources that you created (glue job and S3 files) from the console.
+1. Remove the temporary resources that you created in the AWS Console:
+   - Glue job
+   - S3 files: check the S3 target location of your job for a reminder of where the data was written.

 >:tada: Congratulations!
 You have completed Module 2!